 Fast forward to the beginning of 2009 and 4 years or so had whizzed past where I had started smoking, stopped smoking, started working out, stopped working out and started smoking again.

 But 2009 was a great year as we both obtained jobs working on a fruit farm, and this was the restart of my fitness journey as I re-read a lot of the Bruce Lee books I had, and got re-energised into working out again, at least with bodyweight exercises anyway.

 It took me another 2 years to really get going properly.
 I did a lot of bodyweight exercises during those two years though, mainly push ups, pull ups, one leg squats, handstand presses etc, but I also managed to stop smoking once and for all too!

-It wasn’t until the beginning of 2011 that I really decided to get back into weightlifting again, I woke up one morning and thought to myself, right sort yourself out, lets get on with this (or perhaps they were more rude words but similar in their effect!).
+It wasn’t until the beginning of 2011 that I really decided to get back into weightlifting again, I woke up one morning and thought to myself, right sort yourfuckingself out, lets get on with this.
 And I bought myself a basic weights set and vowed to stick with it.